 Burn, Baby Burn

-His friends behind him started laughing and saying shit like "Ooo, bro she got you!"
+His friends behind him started laughing and saying shit like, "Ooo, bro, she got you!"
 Then I gave him a light pat and began to turn around to walk the other way.
-I guess he didn't like getting emasculated by a woman in front of his friends because he grabbed me by the wrist.
+I guess he didn't like getting savagely and verbally demolished by a woman in front of his friends because he grabbed me by the wrist.
 I looked down shocked that he actually grabbed me.
 I tried to shake his hand off my wrist, but he only gripped it harder and jerked me towards him aggressively.
 He stared right at me with his crazy eyes.

 His friends had to step in and apologize on his behalf as they told him, "Dude, chill out dog," and walked him away from me.